davabdallah/k8s-training/day-3/lab-03-storage-pvc.md

 Create a PersistentVolumeClaim, mount it into a Pod, write data, recreate the Pod, and confirm that the data remains.

-## Estimated Time

-70 minutes

-## Prerequisites

-- Minikube is running.
-- kubectl context is set to `minikube`.
-- You are in the repository root.

 ## Step-by-Step Commands